How to wash Backrest Pillows

 If your backrest pillow needs to be hand-washed:

 Fill a sink or bucket with cold water and add your favorite washing powder or detergent.
-We may be biased, but at Hudstone our Australian-made washing powders are the best on the market both in terms of value and quality.
+We may be a little biased, but at Hudstone our Australian made washing and laundry powder is the best on the market both in terms of value and quality.

 Soak the pillow and let it rest for about 15 minutes, then rinse it thoroughly with cold water .